-SABRE CORPORATION
+SABRE CORPORATION (Registrant)

-(Registrant)

-Date: April 28, 2016 By: /s/ Richard A. Simonson

-Richard A. Simonson Chief Financial Officer

-(principal financial officer of the registrant)
+/s/ Richard A. Simonson By: Richard A. Simonson Chief Financial Officer (principal financial officer of the registrant)

-SABRE CORPORATION 2014 OMNIBUS INCENTIVE COMPENSATION PLAN GLOBAL FORM OF RESTRICTED STOCK UNIT GRANT AGREEMENT
+SABRE CORPORATION 2016 OMNIBUS INCENTIVE COMPENSATION PLAN GLOBAL FORM OF RESTRICTED STOCK UNIT GRANT AGREEMENT

+THIS AGREEMENT, including any special terms and conditions in the appendix attached hereto (the "Agreement"), made as of this between Sabre Corporation (the "Company") and (the "Participant").

+WHEREAS, the Company has adopted the Sabre Corporation 2016 Omnibus Incentive Compensation Plan (the "Plan") to promote the interests of the Company and its stockholders by providing the employees and non-employee directors of the Company, who are largely responsible for the management, growth, and protection of the business of the Company, with incentives and rewards to encourage them to continue in the service of the Company;

+WHEREAS, Section 7 of the Plan provides for the Grant to Participants of Other Stock-Based Awards, including restricted stock units

+("RSUs").
-"Agreement"), made as of thisbetween Sabre Corporation (the "Company") and (the "P the i Participant ").
-WHEREAS, the Company has adopted the Sabre Corporation 2014 Omnibus Incentive Compensati "Plan") to promote the interests of the Company and its stockholders by providing the employees and non-employee the Company, who are largely responsible for the management, growth, and protection of the business of the Compincentives and rewards to encourage them to continue in the service of the Company; ee directors of WHEREAS, Section 7 of the Plan provides for the Grant to Participants of Other Stock-Based Awarestricted stock units ("RSUs"). rds, including NOW, THEREFORE, in consideration of the premises and the mutual covenants hereinafter set forthereto hereby agree as follows: h, the parties 1.
-Grant of RSUs .
-Pursuant to, and subject to, the terms and conditions set forth herein and in the Plan, the Co grants to the Participant RSUs.
-Each RSU granted hereunder represents the right to receive one s Company's Common Stock on the Settlement Date (as defined herein), upon the terms and subject to the co (including the vesting conditions) set forth in this Agreement and the Plan. share of the 2.
-Grant Date .
-The grant date of the RSUs is (the " Grant Date ").
-3. Vesting of RSUs .
-For performance vesting (a) The number of Eligible RSUs will range from [].
-The number of Eligible RSU as of []. s shall be fixed (b) The Eligible RSUs shall vest in full as follows: The Eligible RSUs shall vest in four approximately equal in March 15 in each of calendar years [,, and] (each, a "Vesting Date"); provided that the remains continuously employed by the Company through the applicable Vesting Date. (c) In the event the Participant's Employment terminates prior to the applicable Vesting Date for any RSUs for than as set forth below in respect of a Qualifying Termination following a Change in Control, such unvested immediately forfeited as of such termination of Employment. •

-(d) Notwithstanding the forego oing, in the event the Participant has a Qualifying Termination following a Change in Control th RSUs that would have vest ed on the first Vesting Date immediately following such Qualifying Termination will vest on the date of such Qualifying Te rmination.
+NOW, THEREFORE, in consideration of the premises and the mutual covenants hereinafter set forth, the parties hereto hereby agree as follows:

+- 1. Grant of RSUs.
+Pursuant to, and subject to, the terms and conditions set forth herein and in the Plan, the Company hereby grants to the Participant RSUs.
+Each RSU granted hereunder represents the right to receive one share of the Company's Common Stock on the Settlement Date (as defined herein), upon the terms and subject to the conditions (including the vesting conditions) set forth in this Agreement and the Plan. - 2.
+Grant Date.
+The grant date of the RSUs is (the "Grant Date"). - 3.
+Vesting of RSUs. - For time-based vesting - (a) The RSUs shall vest [] (each, a "Vesting Date"); provided that the Participant remains continuously employed by the Company through the applicable Vesting Date. - (b) In the event the Participant's Employment terminates prior to the applicable Vesting Date for any RSUs for any reason other than as set forth below in respect of a Qualifying Termination following a Change in Control, such unvested RSUs will be immediately forfeited as of such termination of Employment. - (c) Notwithstanding the foregoing, in the event the Participant has a Qualifying Termination during the one-year period following a Change in Control, all unvested RSUs will immediately vest on the date of such Qualifying Termination.